kallookoo/wp-color-picker-alpha/Readme.md

 * data-alpha-debounce-timeout:

-  Change the default timeout on debounce callback, by de default is 100.
+  Change the default timeout on debounce callback, by default is 100.

 ## License
 Licensed under the GPLv2 license or later.